microsoft-search/pnp-modern-search/docs/scenarios/create-simple-search-page.md

 ## Connect the Web Parts

 Now you need to connect the Web Parts in their properties panes.
-For this simple scenario, you don't need to change any properties for the PnP Search Box.
+For this simple scenario, you don't need to change any properties for the **PnP Search Box**.
 Click on the Configure button in the middle of the **PnP Search Results** Web Part.
 This will open the property pane for the Web Part.

 Again, keeping things simple, click the **SharePoint Search** button.